-- A process to determine whether the CSO control measures are meeting the final required percent capture milestone of no less than 92% by volume of the combined sewage collected in the CSS during precipitation events is eliminated or captured for treatment on a system-wide annual average basis as defined in the Federal CSO Policy and N.J.A.C.7:14A-11, Appendix C. The PCCMP shall provide data to evaluate the effectiveness of the CSO control measures constructed during and after the implementation of the LTCP. - A monitoring schedule, regulator monitoring locations, receiving water sampling locations, and rain gauge locations. - The approach for analysis of the PCCMP data for assessing the performance of CSO control measures and for reporting progress to regulatory agencies and the general public.
-The PCCMP shall evaluate the incremental reduction in overflow rates and volumes as the CSO control measures are placed into operation.

-• A Public Notification System to notify the public of the occurrence of combined sewer overflows for each receiving water body.
+- A process to determine whether the CSO control measures are meeting the interim required percent capture milestone set forth in the LTCP or the final required percent capture of no less than 85% by volume of the combined sewage collected in the CSS during precipitation events is eliminated or captured for treatment on a system-wide annual average basis as defined in the Federal CSO Policy and N.J.A.C.7:14A-11, Appendix C. The PCCMP shall provide data to evaluate the effectiveness of the CSO control measures constructed during and after the implementation of the LTCP. - A monitoring schedule, regulator monitoring locations, receiving water sampling locations, and rain gauge locations. - The approach for analysis of the PCCMP data for assessing the performance of CSO control measures and for reporting progress to regulatory agencies and the general public.
+The PCCMP shall evaluate the incremental reduction in overflow rates and volumes as the CSO control measures are placed into operation. - A Public Notification System to notify the public of the occurrence of combined sewer overflows for each receiving water body.

 The PCCMP shall include the implementation of a rainfall and hydraulic monitoring program, as well as a detailed analysis and evaluation of the CSO control measures' efficacy.
-Through a calibrated/validated hydrologic and hydraulic model, a continuous simulation for the system-wide annual average shall be run by the permittee to compare the remaining CSO discharge volume to baseline conditions and determine whether the CSO control measures have achieved the final required percent capture.
+Through a calibrated/validated hydrologic and hydraulic model, a continuous simulation for the system-wide annual average shall be run by the permittee to compare the remaining CSO discharge volume to baseline conditions and determine whether the CSO control measures have achieved the interim required percent capture or the final required percent capture.
 Note that any effort to recalibrate the hydrologic and hydraulic model shall be performed after consultation with the Department.

-The PCCMP shall use the following steps to determine if the CSO control measures are meeting the final required percent capture:
+The PCCMP shall use the following steps to determine if the CSO control measures are meeting the interim required percent capture or the final required percent capture:

-- 1) Collect flow monitoring for the purposes of PCCMP for a 1-year period and rainfall data for a 1-year period during the effective NJPDES permit.
-Perform QA/QC on the data.
-Note that this is separate from the monthly monitoring form data; - 2) At the end of the effective NJPDES permit, update the hydrologic and hydraulic model to include all completed CSO control measures and any other modifications to the CSS since the hydrologic and hydraulic model was calibrated for the LTCP; - 3) Calibrate and/or validate the updated hydrologic and hydraulic model, if needed, using the flow and rainfall data collected during the effective NJPDES permit.
-Any recalibration of the hydrologic and hydraulic model shall be approved by the Department; and - 4) Perform continuous simulation using the updated hydrologic and hydraulic model for the system-wide annual average and calculate the percent capture to determine if the final required percent capture is being achieved.
+- 1) Collect flow monitoring for a 1-year period and rainfall data for a 1-year period during the effective NJPDES permit.
+Perform QA/QC on the data; - 2) At the end of the effective NJPDES permit, update the hydrologic and hydraulic model to include all completed CSO control measures and any other modifications to the CSS since the hydrologic and hydraulic model was calibrated for the LTCP; - 3) Calibrate and/or validate the updated hydrologic and hydraulic model, if needed, using the flow and rainfall data collected during the effective NJPDES permit.
+Any recalibration of the hydrologic and hydraulic model shall be approved by the Department; and - 4) Perform continuous simulation using the updated hydrologic and hydraulic model for the system-wide annual average and calculate the percent capture to determine if the interim required percent capture or the final required percent capture is being achieved.